-A number of ecological enhancement measures will be incorporated into the overall masterplan for the Site including the planting of amenity and urban woodland trees, a foraging corridor, biodiversity swales and foundation shrubs.
+A number of ecological enhancement measures will be incorporated into the overall Site including the planting of amenity and urban woodland trees, a foraging corridor, biodiversity swales and foundation shrubs.

-- A planting scheme will be established with 635No. semi-mature and advanced trees.
-This will consist of 70% native tree species and 30% acclimatised species for use in difficult urban condition where native trees might perform poorly. - There will be four (4No.) urban woodland treelines / clusters that will also include native understorey planting at a rate of 2No. plants / sq.m. - A foraging corridor will be established along the western boundary of the Water Treatment Facility to replace the low-quality hedgerow.
-This will be a mix of flowering and fruit-bearing plants which will benefit both humans and fauna. - Biodiversity swales will be incorporated into the Site where a percentage of surface water runoff will be captured within swales and attenuation areas prior to entering the stormwater system.
+- A planting scheme will be established with 807No. semi-mature and advanced trees.
+This will consist of 89% native tree species and 11% acclimatised species for use in difficult urban condition where native trees might perform poorly; - There will be four (4No.) urban woodland treelines / clusters (1,040m2) that will also include native understorey planting at a rate of two (2No.) plants / sq.m; - A woodland buffer will be planted on the southern boundary fence and will provide screening between the Proposed Development and the existing residential developments to the south of the Site.
+This woodland buffer will comprise of 100% native trees and will provide greater diversity then the hawthorn and bramble hedgerow currently this location; - A foraging corridor, ca. 85m, will be established along the western boundary of the Water Treatment Facility to replace the low-quality hedgerow.
+This will be a mix of flowering and fruit-bearing plants which will benefit both humans and fauna; - Biodiversity swales will be incorporated into the Site where a percentage of surface water runoff will be captured within swales and attenuation areas prior to entering the stormwater system.
 This will enable filtration and reduce the flow / natural attenuation into the ground water table.
-This will be a mixture of sedges (Carex spp.) and creeping buttercup (Ranunculus repens) and supplemented with a mix of native damp-meadow species.

-• Foundation shrubs will also plant to enhance amenity areas, provide buffers to private residences and for slope mitigation.
+This will be a mixture of sedges (Carex spp.) and creeping buttercup (Ranunculus repens) and supplemented with a mix of native damp-meadow species; and, - Foundation shrubs will also plant to enhance amenity areas, provide buffers to private residences and for slope mitigation.